-- (c) Subsequent truancies result in one or more of the following: - 1.
-Out of school suspension and placed on an Attendance/Discipline Contract - 2.
-Referral to Juvenile Court (see: Hendricks County Project Attend) - 3.
-Referral to the Bureau of Motor Vehicles for invalidation of driver's license - 4.
-Expulsion for the remainder of the semester - Report to local authorities concerning the lack of parental responsibilities in providing proper supervision - (ii) Habitual Truancy Section 1 -I.C.20-33-2-11 - The term "habitual truant" is hereby defined as a student that has been absent more than ten (10) days from school within a school year without being excused or without being absent under a parental request that has been filed with the school. - 2) Indiana code provides that any person, while of the ages of 13 and 14, who is determined to be a habitual truant as defined by board policy, cannot be issued an operator's license or learner's permit until the age of 18. - The following procedures for enforcement of SECTION I, as applied to a student who is 13 or 14 years old are: - (a) The principal or his/administrative designee shall: - designate any student as habitual truant if the student's attendance records indicate a violation of Section I.B; - give written notice, by certified mail return receipt requested, to the student and his/her parent or custodial of such designation and of the right to make a written request for a hearing to the superintendent within ten (10) calendar days of receipt of notice; - (b) Notify the State Bureau of Motor Vehicles if: - i) the hearing examiner makes a determination of habitual truancy; or - the parents/custodians or the student choose not to request a hearing of the principal's designation of habitual truancy or fails to give written request for a hearing within ten (10) days of their receipt of notice. - 4) For any student ages 13 through 17 who has been determined or designated a habitual truant under this policy, the following review procedures apply: - (a) The principal shall review the student's attendance record no less than one time each school year to determine if the prohibition against receipt of operator's license of learner's permit shall continue.
-The principal shall be guided by the following factors: - at least sixty (60) school days must have elapsed since the determination or designation in order to have a significant sampling upon which to make a determination of improved attendance; - the number of absences since the initial determination of designation and reasons for each shall be reviewed.
-One (1) absence based on truancy and/or two (2) unexcused absences shall cause the principal to recommend that the aforementioned prohibition shall continue. - (b) The principal shall forward his/her recommendation to the board for its review and determination.
+- (ii) Habitual Truancy Section 1 -I.C.20-33-2-11 - The term "habitual truant" is hereby defined as a student that has been absent more than ten (10) days from school within a school year without being excused or without being absent under a parental request that has been filed with the school. - 2) Indiana code provides that any person, while of the ages of 13 and 14, who is determined to be a habitual truant as defined by board policy, cannot be issued an operator's license or learner's permit until the age of 18. - 3) The following procedures for enforcement of SECTION I, as applied to a student who is 13 or 14 years old are: - a) The principal or his/administrative designee shall: - designate any student as habitual truant if the student's attendance records indicate a violation of Section I.B. - give written notice, by certified mail return receipt requested, to the student and his/ her parent or custodial of such designation and of the right to make a written request for a hearing to the superintendent within ten (10) calendar days of receipt of notice; - b) Notify the State Bureau of Motor Vehicles if: - i) the hearing examiner makes a determination of habitual truancy; or - ii) the parents/custodians or the student choose not to request a hearing of the principal's designation of habitual truancy or fails to give written request for a hearing within ten (10) days of their receipt of notice. - 4) For any student ages 13 through 17 who has been determined or designated a habitual truant under this policy, the following review procedures apply: - a) The principal shall review the student's attendance record no less than one time each school year to determine if the prohibition against receipt of operator's license of learner's permit shall continue.
+The principal shall be guided by the following factors: - at least sixty (60) school days must have elapsed since the determination or designation in order to have a significant sampling upon which to make a determination of improved attendance. - ii) the number of absences since the initial determination of designation and reasons for each shall be reviewed.
+One (1) absence based on truancy and/or two (2) unexcused absences shall cause the principal to recommend that the aforementioned prohibition shall continue. - b) The principal shall forward his/her recommendation to the board for its review and determination.
 If the prohibition against receipt of the license or permit is removed, the principal shall notify the State Bureau of Motor Vehicles.
 The removal of the prohibition, however, shall not cause the number of truancy days to be erased for purposes of later determining that a student is a repeat habitual truant under this policy.